DynamicSadFun/DataverseUsefulPlugins/SourceCode/Docs/WebResourceAddExtension-readme.md

 ### **Logic Workflow**
 1. **Input Validation**: Checks if the `name` attribute (Logical Name) and `webresourcetype` attribute are present in the `Target` entity.
 2. **Determine Extension**: Extracts the appropriate file extension for the web resource using the `webresourcetype` attribute.
-3. **Extension Check**: If the extension is missing or incorrect, it appends the correct extension to the Logical Name and Display Name.
+3. **Extension Check**: If the extension is missing or incorrect, it appends the correct extension to the Logical Name.
 4. **Error Handling**: Throws a descriptive error if the extension cannot be determined or other required attributes are missing.

 ---